 We provide a selection of products to promote and assist with optimal healing and functional ability.

 Our focus of sports injuries treatment is to ensure the quality of healing as well as a fully conditioned and safe return to physical activity and sport.

-Looking for sports injury treatment in White Rock 16Ave, BC?
+Looking for sports injury treatment in White Rock, South Surrey, BC?

 Our experienced team at White Rock 16Ave Physiotherapy & Wellness Clinic will assist you with finding the best treatment for your specific type of injury and improving mobility.
 Give us a call or book an appointment today.